sboris001/startup/README.md

 - Authentication and DB persistence: This will be used to store users, movie libraries, and ratings in a database.
 This will be used to register and login users whose credentials are securely stored in the database.
 Users must be authenticated before adding movies to a library.
 - WebSocket: As people rate movies, their ratings will be broadcast to all other users real time as shown in the library page design above.
 - React: The application will be ported to use the React web framework.

+# HTML Deliverable
+For this deliverable I built out the structure of my application using HTML.
+- HTML Pages: Three HTML pages
+  - index.html: The home page for my app where people can log in to their account with a username and password
+  - library.html: This page will be each user's personal library that they've been adding movie ratings too.
+This addition of movies will be done with Javascript and can be done from this same page.
+Also, when adding movies it will use an external API to get more information about the movie such as release date, rating, and a link to a poster.
+  - leaderboard.html: There will also be a page that will display the top ten movies based on average rating from each user, including how many reviews that movie received
+- Links: There is a navigation bar at the top of the screen with links to each html page.
+Each page also has a footer linking my github repo.
+- Text: I have represented the user library with a very rudimentary table filled with example text of what a user's library might look like.
+- Images: On my Library page I incorporated images which are posters that corespond to the user's movie entry.
+- DB/Login - Input box and submit button for login.
+The user's library represents data pulled from the database.
+Same for the leaderboard.
+- WebSocket - On the library page you will be able to see realtime what other people are rating movies.